mrseanryan/screenium/readme.md

 Finished running tests [OK]
 ```

-For manual inspection, difference images are generated.
+For manual inspection, a report containing difference images is generated.
+For integration with a build, the console returns error codes as standard.

 Usage From Console
 ==================